 Depending on the level of access and amount of time you’d like to spend getting to know the Arizona wineries at this year’s Festival, we have an option for just about every wine lover’s budget.

 We have two tiers of tickets for Saturday:

-- VIP ticket ($125): This includes all that you get with the general admission ticket but as a bonus you get EARLY access to the Saturday Main Event, starting at 11 am, a VIP “swag bag”, access to the VIP lounge, and 10 wine tastings.
-This is all included with the purchase of the Platinum VIP Experience which covers the Friday night pre-festival live auction and celebration.
+- VIP ticket ($125): This includes all that you get with the general admission ticket, but as a bonus you get EARLY access to the Saturday Main Event, starting at 11 am, a VIP “swag bag”, access to the VIP lounge, and 10 wine tastings.
+Sorry VIP SOLD OUT

 Formed in 2012, “What’s The Big Idea” is a Phoenix-based modern Jazz trio consisting of Drummer David Drew, Bassist Josh Kneisel, and Pianist Michael Kleinschmidt.
-Aside from traditional and contemporary jazz influences, “WTBI” transforms modern rock classics from Tool, Green Day and Pink Floyd into a modern jazz instrumental experience.
+Aside from traditional and contemporary jazz influences, “WTBI” transforms modern rock classics from Tool, Green Day, and Pink Floyd into a modern jazz instrumental experience.

 Jenn McMillan was singing probably before she could talk, although she didn’t have her first voice lesson until she got to college.
 It was at the University of Michigan where Jenn received her Bachelors in Vocal Performance, and where Jenn started to find her voice not only as a singer, but as a songwriter as well.